 Water-based polyurethanes don't match well with oil-based stains, so if you're applying over stain you'll want to "rough up" the stained surface slightly before applying your water-based polyurethane, using some synthetic steel wool.
 Since oil and water don't mix, this will help prevent the polyurethane from beading on the surface, like water on a freshly waxed car.

-The initial coat should be dry within a couple of hours, and you can apply a second coat.
-If applying in this manner, you may not have to sand between coats, as with oil-based poly; check the manufacturer's recommendations.
+The initial coat should be dry within a couple of hours, and you can then apply a second coat.
+If applying in this manner, you may not have to sand between coats as you do with oil-based poly; check the manufacturer's recommendations.
 Plan on at least three coats of water-based poly on lightly used projects and at least four coats on floors and any pieces that need maximum protection.

 Wipe-On and Spray Polyurethanes